jellybob/bms_simulator_2026/README.md

 Here's a feature list.
 Checked boxes indicate features that exist, unchecked boxes are stuff that doesn't exist.

-- [ ] A devcontainer that can be run Github Codespaces
+- [x] A devcontainer that can be run Github Codespaces
-- [ ] An MQTT broker, configured for open access from containers
+- [x] An MQTT broker, configured for open access from containers
 - [ ] A process which simulates being an office with a bunch of "sensors"
   - [ ] Time of day
     - [ ] Updates automatically
     - [ ] Has a configurable rate (defaulting to 1 minute per second)
-  - [ ] Outside temperature
+  - [ ] Outside air temperature (OAT)
     - [ ] Updates automatically
     - [ ] Can be overridden to a specific temperature
   - [ ] Space temperature